Object Operation APIs

 await model.getPane("New Tab").maximize();

-Since window operation does not limit the control type, this writing method is legal, but there is a problem that this writing method does not support code prompts, so the window operation method will not be seen in the pop-up instructions.
-However, you can see these methods in the Model Explorer and copy them directly.
+Since window operations do not restrict control types, this writing style is valid, but there is a problem that this style does not support code completion, so you won't see window operation methods in the popped-up intellisense.
+However, you can see these methods in the Model Manager and copy them directly.

 JavaScript